 Media and Press

-Arapahoe Community College was founded in 1965 and has 3 campus locations in Littleton, Parker and Castle Rock.
+Arapahoe Community College was founded in 1965 and has 3 campus locations in Littleton, Castle Rock, and Lone Tree.

 Learn more about the history of ACC and dig deeper with expert research assistance in the ACC Archives.